UBOdin/spark-instrumented-optimizer/spark_scripts/README.md

 To plot graphs using tpch_plotting.py
 1. Change the input file path to the folder that has the result of running the tpch queries on spark.
 The default results live in "tpch_output/tpch_output_".
 2. Change the name of the output files.
 The default name is "/output_"
-3. Chnage the type of output file.
+3. Change the type of output file.
 The default type of the ouputfile is ".txt"
 2. Run using python interpreter